Dearborn Public Library

 September, 2005

-Dearborn Library Commission approves Value Statements on September 5th, 2005: In order to provide effective management with ethical standards, we will: Respond to community needs, Be good stewards of community resources, Protect privacy rights of patrons and staff, Promote teamwork, Encourage use by all, Collaborate with community groups, Provide a user friendly environment.
+Library Commission approves Value Statements on September 5th, 2005: In order to provide effective management with ethical standards, we will: Respond to community needs, Be good stewards of community resources, Protect privacy rights of patrons and staff, Promote teamwork, Encourage use by all, Collaborate with community groups, Provide a user friendly environment.

-Dearborn Library Commission approves Vision Statement on September 9th, 2005: The Dearborn Public Library fosters the spirit of exploration, the joy of reading, and the pursuit of knowledge for all ages and cultures starting with the very young.
+Library Commission approves Vision Statement on September 9th, 2005: The Dearborn Public Library fosters the spirit of exploration, the joy of reading, and the pursuit of knowledge for all ages and cultures starting with the very young.

-Dearborn Library Commission revises Mission Statement on September 9th, 2005: The Dearborn Public Library provides a broad range of effective, courteous, quality services and a balanced collection of materials for the educational, informational and recreational needs of the Dearborn community.
+Library Commission revises Mission Statement on September 9th, 2005: The Dearborn Public Library provides a broad range of effective, courteous, quality services and a balanced collection of materials for the educational, informational and recreational needs of the Dearborn community.

 2006